Selection and classification of goods and services

 A product can be included in several classes if it has several purposes, is made of different materials or exists in both processed and unprocessed form.

-Examples of products that go into several classes
+Examples of products that belong to several classes

-• Protective gloves and normal gloves in two different classes
+• Protective gloves and normal gloves go in two different classes

 • Metal ladders are in a different class than a wooden ladder

-• Live fish in a different class than a smoked fish
+• Live fish belong in to a different class than a smoked fish

-Choice of class when selling and marketing own products
+Choice of class when selling and marketing yourown products

 If you are going to sell your own goods or offer your own services, you only need to select the goods or service class the product belongs to, for example Class 25: "Clothing" or Class 44: "Beauty care".
 Sales and marketing of the goods and services are included in the exclusive right you get upon registration.